richeney/terraform-module-scaffold/README.md

-# terraform-modules
+# terraform-module-scaffold

-Modules used by lab7 of https://aka.ms/citadel/terraform
+Module used by lab7 of https://aka.ms/citadel/terraform